Soumya Gupta, Nutritionist | Updated: April 08, 2019 18:23 IST

 3. Gluten Free: It is a gluten free staple that can be bought easily all-year round.
 Those sensitive to gluten also benefit from Buckwheat's excellent amino acid composition – it helps make up for the lack of protein intake from wheat and other cereals.

-4. Fiber: Buckwheat has high fiber content.
+4. Fibre: Buckwheat has high fiber content.
 Fiber in buckwheat is present in all 3 forms – soluble fiber, insoluble fiber and resistant starch.
 Fiber contributes to the cholesterol lowering effect of buckwheat consumption.
 Resistant starch (the component of starch not absorbed in the small intestine) present in buckwheat acts as a prebiotic which is food for the gut bacteria.

 5. Antioxidants: Several studies have found that phenolic compounds possess antioxidant effects.
 Rutin, a flavonoid, is one of the main compounds that contribute to antioxidant activity of Buckwheat.
 Rutin has also been associated with helping lower blood pressure and serum LDL (bad cholesterol) concentrations.